HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

      - Yes
      - **No**

+.. [#] See :ref:`SNMP-AES_192_256_considerations` for more information on AES192 and AES256 support.
-.. [#note] Does not support SNMPv3 SHA256, SHA384 and SHA512 for authentication and AES192 and AES256 for Privacy
+.. [#] Does not support SNMPv3 SHA256, SHA384 and SHA512 for authentication and AES192 and AES256 for privacy.

 Minimum requirements for a Linux (AMD64) Data Collector server
 --------------------------------------------------------------